BradleyLawson/command-Line-app/README.md

 This is a command line app that allows a user to enter four different commands:
 1. my-tweets:
 	a. does not take in any additional search arguments
-2. spotify-this-song
+2. spotify-this-song:
 	a. if no search parameter is given will return default 'The Sign' by Ace of Base
 	b. if search parameter is given will return details of that song
-3. movie-this
+3. movie-this:
-	a. if no search parameter is given will return default 'Mr. Nobodyy'
+	a. if no search parameter is given will return default 'Mr. Nobody'
 	b. if search parameter is given will return details of that movie
-4. do-what-it-says
+4. do-what-it-says:
 	a. no search parameter is required
-	b. will read text file and return defaul song data of 'I Want it That Way'
+	b. will read text file and return default song data of 'I Want it That Way'